aryella-lacerda/react-native-accessibility-engine/docs/Guidelines.md

 ### Why this is necessary:

 You're probably familiar with the button's `disabled` prop, which prevents users from triggering press events and supresses button-touch animations.
-Disabling a button will also generally change its design; perhaps the label will become more opaque or the background will turn gray.
+Disabling a button will also generally change its design.
+Maybe the label will become less opaque or the background will turn gray.
 This informs the visual user that the button's disabled and usually prevents them from trying to press the button in the first place.

 For users with visual disabilities, however, these changes mean little.
 The `accessibilityState` prop can lend a hand here.
-By passing in an object with a `disabled` key, you inform users with little to no visibility that this component has a disabled state and whether or not that state is active.
+By passing in an object with a `disabled` key, you inform users with low visibility that this component has a disabled state and whether or not that state is active.

 ### Can be implemented by:
 - setting the button's `accessibilityState` prop and providing a `disabled` key with a boolean value.

-### Example
+### Example:

 ```tsx
 const [isDisabled, setIsDisabled] = React.useState(false)